How To Make Chocolate Sweet Rolls with Vanilla Icing

 5. Preheat oven to 350 degrees.
 Once the rolls have risen and are ready to bake, bake them in the preheated oven for 25-30 minutes or until slightly browned on top and cooked through.

 6. While the rolls are baking, quickly whip up the vanilla icing.
-In a small bowl, add 2 cups powdered sugar, 1 tbsp melted butter, 2 tsp vanilla extract, and just enough heavy cream to make the icing spreadable.
+In a small bowl, add 2 cups powdered sugar, 1 tablespoon melted butter, 2 teaspoon vanilla extract, and just enough heavy cream to make the icing spreadable.
 Whisk together until well incorporated and then set aside.

 6. Pull from the oven and cue angels singing.

-You absolutely can!
-These can be made a day ahead of time and popped into the fridge overnight to bake for breakfast the next morning.
-To prep them to bake in the morning, simply pull them out of the fridge and let them sit out on the counter to come to room temperature and rise for at least 30 minutes before putting them in the oven.
+- Make Ahead Instructions: These rolls can be made up to 1 day in advance and stored in the fridge until ready to bake.
+To prep them to bake, simply pull them out of the fridge and let them sit out on the counter to come to room temperature and rise for at least 30 minutes before baking.

 Pin it For Later!